Inner Ear Infection (Otitis Interna) in Cats

 How is otitis interna treated?

-If your cat has an altered balance, restrict her activity during treatment to prevent falling injuries.
+If your cat's balance is altered, restrict her activity during treatment to prevent falling injuries.
 These cats should not have access to stairs as they may take a tumble.
 You may also need to temporarily hand-feed your cat, as reaching down into a dish may stimulate nausea.

 Are there any potential complications or long-term effects of otitis interna?